An Interstellar Story

 OVER 5 BILLION YEARS AGO, IN A CLOUD OF STELLAR DUST our solar system swirled together.
 As cosmic matter collided and coalesced, growing ever denser, our sun ignited.
 Within the remaining spiralling debris, further mass and momentum began to merge— falling into orbit as dense clumps around our young star.
 As each gained cohesion and coherence, the planets of our solar system came to be.
 Steadily, each planet arrived at its own unique combination of energy and matter: of solar distance and spin, of elemental abundance and chemical composition, of axial tilt and surface temperature— a planetary configuration that just as it coalesced, so too it began to unfold.¹³

 Like all its solar system siblings, Earth was at first a barren and desolate place.
-For our planet's first two billion years, its atmosphere was full of carbon dioxide, making its climate hot, harsh and unstable.¹⁴ For aeons, its surface was distinguished solely by the ebb and flow of tectonic plates, of ocean currents and atmospheric flows.
+For our planet's first two billion years, its atmosphere was full of carbon dioxide, making its climate hot, harsh and unstable.¹⁴ For eons, its surface was distinguished solely by the ebb and flow of tectonic plates, of ocean currents and atmospheric flows.
 However, as these primordial cycles spun under the relentless shine of the sun, the Earth we know now began to unfurl.

 For as the sun shone down, entropy demanded dissipation.¹⁵ Like the run of rain down a mountainside cascading into the twists and turns of a stream, the sun’s ever arriving blaze cascaded across Earth’s surface.
 Just as a mountain’s contoured character leads to rivers and valley's that are all its own, so too Earth’s planetary character led to flows of energy all its own.